Lumberscout/Documents/whitepaper.md

-# Lumberscout: Forest Products Application
+# Lumberscout: Forest Products Exchange

 **Abstract: Description of the Lumberscout platform, commodity tokenisation and future use cases.**
 ---------------------------